ptrn2l2/docker-openssl/README.md

 >
 >> *# cat "/wrk/ssh_keys/id_rsa.pub | ssh user@example.com 'umask 0077; mkdir -p .ssh; cat >> .ssh/authorized_keys && echo "Key copied"'*

-Password can be changed (or added if it was not setted), but it cannot be easly done using one docker command, at least in windows, because of permission problems on generated files.
+Password can be changed (or added), but it cannot be easly done using one docker command, at least in windows, because of permission problems on generated files.
 Here I show the "easy" way

 First open an interactive shell: